Income Support: Premiums

 Or if the claimant had been incapable of work or entitled to Statutory sick pay during the qualifying period of 52 weeks (or 28 weeks if terminally ill) and is still incapable of work, or is registered as blind, or taken off that register in the past 28 weeks.

-Enhanced disability premium applies if the claimant or partner is in the Employment and Support Allowance support group or is under the qualifying age for Pension Credit and receiving the higher rate care component of Disability Living Allowance, the Personal Independence Payment enhanced rate of the daily living component or Armed Forces Independence Payment.
+Enhanced disability premium applied if the claimant or partner is in the Employment and Support Allowance support group or is under the qualifying age for Pension Credit and receiving the higher rate care component of Disability Living Allowance, the enhanced rate of the Personal Independence Payment daily living component or Armed Forces Independence Payment.

 There are limited circumstances when the pensioner premium would apply.
 From May 2019 it was only paid when the claimant was above Pension Credit age and their partner had not yet reached that age, but they are unable to claim another benefit (e.g. if the claimant is currently receiving a Severe Disability Premium).
 Since Pension Credit has features that make it more attractive than Income Support (in particular the way savings are treated) this is unlikely to occur frequently.

 Severe disability premium applies if all of the following conditions are met: